gvwilson/sensibleadventures/arecibo/arecibo.md

 not to mention the impossible awkwardness of trying to raise the subject with someone he practically worshipped---

-But the foreigner is already shaking his head.
+But the foreigner is shaking his head.
 "You would not have come this far to make such an offer unless you already had the Emperor's favor or were desperate for it, and if you already had it, you would say so."

-The ingratiating expression on Scholar Liu's face melted, leaving anger in its wake.
+The ingratiating expression on Scholar Liu's face melts, leaving anger in its wake.
 "So you consider yourself an expert on the court as well as the stars?"